mtyree18/Engineering_4_Notebook/README.md

 I couldn't figure out how to replace items in a string, but I figured it out.
 Then I condensed the code by replacing variables with the actual value of those variables where I used the variables.

+#MSP

+### Assignment Description

+The purpose of this assignement was to create a hangman game that could be passed between two people.

+### Evidence

+### Wiring

+N/A

+### Reflection

+In this assignment I ran into many problems, and I feel like I got a good grasp on how to ask efficient questions.
+I also got a lot better at reading through my code and understanding exactly what was happening.
+This helped me correct many problems with my code.